sajalshres/statistical-modeling-and-regression/README.md

 ## Proficient

-For the ISLR, I feel proficient in:
+For the ISL textbook, I feel proficient in:

 1. General Understanding of Statistical Learning: